mwfj/reactor_server_cpp/README.md

 ## Callback Architecture

-The server uses a layered callback system for separation of concerns:
+The server uses a layered callback system for separation of concerns.
+All callback types are centralized in [include/callbacks.h](include/callbacks.h) under the `CALLBACKS_NAMESPACE` namespace for improved type safety and organization.

 **Layer 1: Channel-level callbacks** (internal, set by ConnectionHandler)
 - Read callback → `ConnectionHandler::OnMessage()`